aladmit/cosmic-overlay/README.md

 ### COSMIC login manager

-> [!WARNING]
-> [!WARNING] cosmic-greeter is necessary to log in after the system has been
-> suspended.
-However, I can't recommend it for daily use as a login manager.
-It
-> doesn't display a list of users to choose from, doesn't scale well for HiDPI
-> screens, and feels slow and laggy.

 COSMIC has it's own login manager `cosmic-greeter` working on top of `greetd`.
-Disable all other login managers like GDM, greetd, etc. And enable cosmic-greeter.
+Disable all other login managers like GDM and enable cosmic-greeter.

 ```sh
 systemctl enable cosmic-greeter-daemon